LucieCastella2/ADA-Data-Story/index.md

 ## Time Series Analysis

-To analyse the evolution of the presence of women's voice in the media, the percentage of quotes by female speakers in the quotebank dataset were calculated per month and ploted in a time series plot.
+To analyse the evolution of the presence of women's voice in the media, the percentage of quotes by female speakers in the quotebank dataset were calculated per month and ploted as a time series.

 ![timeseries](https://user-images.githubusercontent.com/91726001/146341654-82347c16-40e4-488f-9cfe-77036315b76d.png)

-What is immediately noticeable when looking at the graph is that it shows particularly high fluctuations in 2016.
+What is immediately noticeable when looking at the graph is that it shows particularly high fluctuations in year of 2016.
 We asked ourselves why that might be, and it turns out that the Quotebank database has fewer quotes for the year 2016.
-This smaller amount of data means that it has greater fluctuations.
+This smaller amount of data leads to these greater fluctuations.

 Time series plots were also created for each year separately and can be seen below.

 ![tsy](https://user-images.githubusercontent.com/91726001/146558776-2bd8be5f-31a2-49de-944e-c3121076b7c1.png)

-As for the year 2020, only data from January until April is available, it is not really a time series but nevertheless we have also plotted it.
+As for the year 2020, only data from January until April is available, it is not really a time series but nevertheless we have also illustrated it.

 ### Trend detection

-To detect the trend in the time series of the data, 4 different approaches were used: data was shuffled and plotted to compare to the original plot, the rolling averange was performed, the Dickey Fuller test was applied and linear regression was conducted.
+To detect the trend in the time series of the data, 4 different approaches were used: data was shuffled and plotted as comparison to the original plot, the rolling averange was conducted, the Dickey Fuller test was applied and linear regression was performed.

 - Shuffling of percentage values

 In this part, the percentage values from the original data were shuffled and plots were created.
-By comparing the plot of the original data to the plots from randomly shuffled data can be used to get some first ideas.
+The approach to compare the plot of the original dat with the plots from randomly shuffled data can be used to get a first feeling for the trend of the data.

 ![shuffle1](https://user-images.githubusercontent.com/91726001/146341320-fb574c4a-2c92-4f88-ba2b-731b3421774b.png)
 ![shuffle2](https://user-images.githubusercontent.com/91726001/146341284-61eba204-5580-4f16-a3ff-8396eea9fc7f.png)
 ![shuffle3](https://user-images.githubusercontent.com/91726001/146341128-0f9fa9bc-10d9-42cf-aeec-7cf8602de5f8.png)
 ![timeseries](https://user-images.githubusercontent.com/91726001/146341403-908bd45b-111c-41cd-8223-669558992493.png)

-We can see that the plots created by shuffling all look quite the same, indicating no trend in the datapoints, whereas the plot of the original data seems to indicate an increase in the percentage of female speakers.
+The plots created by shuffling all look quite similar, indicating no trend in the datapoints.
+In contrast to this, the plot of the original data seems to indicate an increase in the percentage of female speakers.

 - Performance of rolling mean